Author | Esther Fuldauer

 I’ve been researching innovation ecosystems across four continents and more than 30 countries trying to understand why some cities or regions turn into innovation hubs, and other places do not, despite policy actions and investment.

 Usually, the point of reference is Silicon Valley, how it emerged as the technology leader of the world.
-However, the Silicon Valley model can not be replicated in every place whether it’s in Shenzhen, China or Eindhoven, Europe, the drivers for change have been very different.
+However, the Silicon Valley model cannot be replicated, whether it’s in Shenzhen, China or Eindhoven, Europe, the drivers for change have been very different.

 The Silicon Valley model cannot be replicated